 - Tell your driver if you need a restroom stop.

 - Carry a few snacks or chewing gum to share

 - Be prepared to share a great personal birding experience with the field trip members

 - Let the your field guide know if you have a hearing disability during registration period.

-Birding Wisconsin, with its many wet habitats, is a great experience during spring migration May 6th to May 10th and May 13th to May 17th., 2013 This is a small group field trip limited to eight participants.
-YBT uses small, … Continue reading
+Birding Wisconsin, with its many wet habitats, is a great experience during spring migration May 5th to May 9th and May 11th to May 15th., 2014 This is a small group field trip limited to four participants for each field … Continue reading

 Tailored to locate your target species.
-These field trips can take us throughout northern California, including Tuolumne, Mono, Alpine, Plumas, Lassen, Shasta and Modoc counties.
-Other California counties can be added, based on the interests of the field trip participants. … Continue reading
+These field trips can take us throughout northern California, including Yosemite NP, Point Reyes NS, all hot spots in between including Tuolumne, Mono, Alpine, Plumas, Lassen, Shasta and Modoc counties.
+Other California locations can … Continue reading

-Birding Northern New Mexico August 5 to August 9, 2013 August 11 to August 15, 2013* Small-group field trips limited to four birders YBT uses small, comfortable vehicles. *Visit the Indian Market on your own!
-The Week Two trip allows … Continue reading
+Birding Northern New Mexico August 11 to August 15 and August 18 to August 22, 2014 August 11 to August 15, 2014* Small-group field trips limited to six birders each field trip YBT uses comfortable vehicles and does not book … Continue reading